 65

-Step 3: Running the Application
+Step 4: Running the Application

-Start the React Application
+1. Start the Application

 To run your application, use the following command in your project directory: